Téra Department

 Téra is a department of the Tillabéri Region in Niger.
-Its capital lies at the city of Téra.
+Its capital is the city of Téra.
 As of 2011, the department had a total population of 579,658 people.

 History

 Téra Department covers most of the historic territory of Liptako.
-Today primarily a home to speakers of Songhay Cine, a Southern Songhai language.
+Today it is primarily a home to speakers of Songhay Cine, a Southern Songhai language.
 Prior to the Songhai Empire, the area was populated by Gourmantche and Mossi peoples.
-By the 16th century Tera was one of the many small states which survived the destruction of the Songhai Empire, with many Songhai communities resettling into what is today Niger from the north.
+By the 16th century Téra was one of the many small states which survived the destruction of the Songhai Empire, with many Songhai communities resettling into what is today Niger from the north.
 The Dendi Songhai state of the 17th century ruled the area, before dividing into several small states, each ruled by an Askia of Songhai noble lineage.
-In the late 19th century, the Songhai city state around Tera was in almost continual conflict with Tuareg groups in the north and east, with the city of Tera sacked and destroyed as late as 1885.
+In the late 19th century, the Songhai city state around Téra was in almost continual conflict with Tuareg groups in the north and east, with the city of Téra sacked and destroyed as late as 1885.
 Forces from Usman dan Fodio's Sokoto Caliphate took the area several times in the early 19th century as well, but were pushed back by Djerma forces in the regions to the southeast, though semi-nomadic Fula communities were present in the area from at least the 18th century.

 Population

-With a majority of Songhay - Djerma peoples, large Fula, Gourmantche and Buzu populations live in the area as well.
-Tera is one of the few places where the Songhoyboro Ciine dialect is still spoken, although the people are more likely to call themselves (and their language) "Songhay" or "Zarma".
+With a majority of Songhay-Djerma peoples, large Fula, Gourmantche and Tuareg populations live in the area as well.
+Téra is one of the few places where the Songhoyboro Ciine dialect is still spoken, although the people are more likely to call themselves (and their language) "Songhay" or "Zarma".